 Having an enormous “now” is great for relaxing, meditating, and zoning out in ecstasy.
 But when “now” becomes so large that even the immediate future seems distant and unimportant, getting things done can become a problem.
 (Could that be why so many mystics accomplish little else once they achieve bliss?)

 Generally a person has optimum sizes of “now” for doing various activities.
 I have the client imagine a variety of activities and experiences they’re likely to have in the future, and find the optimum size of “now” for each.
 This future-paces dynamically adjusting “now,” something I reinforce with conversational suggestions.

 One man I worked with had been at least somewhat anxious about 70% of the time for years.
 We made a lot of changes to his timeline, including an in time/observe time adjustment.
 But he didn’t really relax until we expanded “now” at the end of his session.
 I’m pretty sure expanding his now was a lot of why that single session decreased the amount of time he felt anxious from 70% to 10%.

 There may be ecology issues with making “now” bigger, especially if the client uses mostly Away From strategies to motivate themselves.
 Resolve these, and you can send a significantly de-stressed client home with a blissful smile on their face.

 Investigate how the size of “now” in your own experience relates to bliss, and to getting things done.
 Report your results in the Comments section below.
 Thanks for participating!

 2. Recall times when you got a lot done in a short amount of time.
-Contrast times when you got a lot done but felt stressed… to times when you worked with ease and flow.
-What size is “now” in each of these experiences?
+Notice the size of “now” in instances when you got a lot done but felt stressed… and compare the size of “now” when you worked with ease and flow.
+How does the size of “now” compare in these instances?